 One day on Waiheke Island gives you enough time to visit a few wineries, have a leisurely lunch and/or dinner, and add in some activities such as olive oil tasting, gin tasting, ziplining, time at the beach, or the walk out to Stony Batter Historic Reserve.

-Learn how to plan your visit with our article How to Plan the Perfect Waiheke Island Day Trip.
+Learn how to plan your day trip to Waiheke Island.

 2. Enjoy the View from Cape Reinga